hali-siew/car_insurance/README.md

  _How does accidents influence car insurance prices?_

 ### Goal
-The goal of this project is to investigate the correlation between car accidents and car premiums.
+The goal of this project is to better understand the correlation between car accidents and car premiums.
 With Python and Tableau, this study will allow for a deeper understanding of how car insurance pricing is influenced by the number of car accidents.

 ### Software Used
 [Python](https://www.python.org/downloads/)\